Excuse the excessive use of the word DOPE but this picture was taken on my birthday.

 "A Game of Thrones" by George R.R.
 Martin

-"The Da Vinci Code" by Dan Brown
+"The Da Vinci Code" and "Angels and Demons" by Dan Brown

 "Assassin's Aprentice" by Robb Hobb